loki-chat/rfcs/README.md

 	- Write your RFC.
 Put care into this step.
 If you're unmotivated, show a lack of understanding, or are disingenuous about drawbacks or alternatives, your RFC is more likely to be rejected.
 Feel free to read existing active RFCs to gain a better understanding of what is expected.
 	- Once you're done, submit a pull request outlining the basics of your proposal.
 	- Now that you've made a pull request, fill out the fields at the top of it based on the instructions in the comments.
 3. Receive feedback.
-	- You can modify your RFC based on feedback from others, and changes may be requested.
+You can modify your RFC based on feedback from others, and changes may be requested.
+4. Have it be accepted or rejected.
-	- Once the team feels the RFC has been discussed thoroughly and that it is at a point where it is largely agreed upon, a member may squash and merge the pull request.
-The pull request may also be closed if the RFC is deemed undesired, or a different RFC replaced it.
+	- Once the team feels the RFC has been discussed thoroughly and that it is at a point where it is largely agreed upon, a member may update the status within the file to active or landed, move it to the `active` or `landed` directory, give it the number of the pull request padded to 4 digits, and then squash and merge the pull request.
+	- The pull request may also be closed if the RFC is deemed undesired, or a different RFC replaced it.
+	- Not all RFCs go through the active stage.
+Those that don't involve extra steps to be enacted, such as guidelines, may pass directly to the landed stage.

 ## Active RFCs